mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In many systems, the AS and the DS are actually operated by the same entity and may even be the same server.
-However, they are logically distinct and, in other systems, may be operated by different entities, hence we show them as being separate entities here.
-Other partitions are also possible, such as having a separate directory server.
+However, they are logically distinct and, in other systems, may be operated by different entities.
+Other partitions are also possible, such as having a separate directory functionality or service.

-A typical group messaging scenario might look like this:
+According to this architecture design, a typical group messaging scenario might look like this:

 1. Alice, Bob and Charlie create accounts with a service provider and obtain credentials from the AS.